Top

 Emergency Preparedness Specialist

-• Creating and reviewing emergency preparedness plans, including emergency management and response
+• Various types of emergency preparedness plans, including mass care, shelter coordination plans, emergency management and response

 • Emergency plan gap analysis and review